iamalexbrady/iamalexbrady.github.io/docs/_articles/law_of_buttz.md

 "God is but Love and therefore so am I."
                🍑🧡

-¹ - "buttz" is pronounces bŭt
+¹ - "buttz" is pronounced /bət/ /bət/ bŭt